zeek/zeek/doc/scripts/builtins.rst

 .. bro:type:: void

-    An internal Bro type representing the absence of a return type for a function.
+    An internal Bro type (i.e., "void" is not a reserved keyword in the Bro scripting language) representing the absence of a return type for a function.

 .. bro:type:: bool